kyma-project/snatch/docs/user/README.md

 # KIM Snatch

 ## Overview
 The KIM Snatch is part of Kyma Infrastructure Manager's (KIM) worker pool feature.
 It is deployed on all Kyma-managed runtimes.
-Mandatory modules are not visible for  SAP BTP, Kyma runtime customers and automatically installed by the [KLM](https://github.com/kyma-project/lifecycle-manager) on each SAP BTP, Kyma runtime.

-In the past, only one worker pool existed in a Kyma runtime (called `Kyma worker pool`).
+So far, `Kyma worker pool` has been the only existing worker pool in SAP BTP, Kyma runtime.
 This `Kyma worker pool` is mandatory and cannot be removed.
 It allows several configuration options, which can be too limited for users requiring special node setups.

-With the worker pool feature, you can add customized worker pools to your Kyma runtime and introduce worker nodes optimized for your particular workload requirements.
+Now, with the worker pool feature, you can add customized worker pools to your Kyma runtime and introduce worker nodes optimized for your particular workload requirements.

-The KIM-Snatch assigns Kyma workloads, for example, Kyma modules' operators, to the `Kyma worker pool` and ensures that your worker pools are reserved for your workloads.
+KIM Snatch assigns Kyma workloads, for example, Kyma modules' operators, to `Kyma worker pool` and ensures that your worker pools are reserved for your workloads.
 This solution has the following advantages:

-* Kyma workloads are not allocating resources on customized worker pools.
+* Kyma workloads don't allocate resources on customized worker pools.
 This ensures that customers have the full capacity of the worker pool available for their workloads.
 * It reduces the risk of incompatibility between Kyma container images and individually configured worker pools.

 ## Technical Approach

 The KIM-Snatch introduces the Kubernetes [mutating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook).

 It intercepts all Pods that are scheduled in a Kyma-managed namespace.
 [Kyma Lifecycle Manager (KLM)](https://github.com/kyma-project/lifecycle-manager) always labels a managed namespace with `operator.kyma-project.io/managed-by: kyma`.
 KIM reacts only to Pods scheduled in one of these labeled namespaces.
 Typical Kyma-managed namespaces are `kyma-system` or, if the Kyma Istio module is used, `istio`.

 ![KIM Snatch Webhook](./assets/snatch-deployment.svg)